maaeedee/temporalsocialnetwork/README.md

 The simple data is located in the Data folder, and the `temporal_graph.py` use this file to create the temporal graph.

 `python temporal_graph.py`

+Step 2:
+The temporal graph is further adjusted to take the data from the schoolyard.
+The new implementation is in `main.py`.